koorchik/perl6-livr-advent-calendar-post/README.md

 }
 ```

-You can register aliases only for you validator instance:
+If you want, you can register aliases only for your validator instance:

 ```perl6
 use LIVR;